The Essence of Tuscany

 Villas: 3 private villas for 2 - 5 persons

-Type of board: Breakfast & Cooking Lessons upon request
+Type of board: Breakfast - Cooking class on request

-As she starts to tell me about the long and sometimes tedious restoration of the villa, she would occasionally slip in a reference to Chianti in the Siena part of Tuscany.
-It is obvious that she feels the difference between that which traditionally made up the Florentine part of Chianti and that of Siena... and if you let her, she will give you all the reasons why Siena is prettier.
+As she starts to tell me about the long and sometimes tedious restoration of the villa, she would occasionally slip in a reference to Chianti in the Siena area.
+It is obvious that she feels the difference between that which traditionally made up the Florentine part of Chianti and that of Siena... and, if you let her, she will give you all the reasons why Siena is prettier.

-However, for the most part, all you need to do is sit out on the cosy panoramic terrace or in the colorful garden area between the self-catering apartments and you can probably see for yourself just how beautiful this area is … even without the help of a glass of wine and a plate of bruschetta by your side.
+However, for the most part, all you need to do is sit out on the cozy panoramic terrace or in the colorful garden area between the self-catering apartments and you can probably see for yourself just how beautiful this area is, even without the help of a glass of wine and a plate of bruschetta by your side.

-Each guest receives a map where she highlights some of her favorite places to visit in the area - many of which are within walking distance and will make the perfect path for taking one of a kind photos.
-The second special gift is a small little book with her “Mamma” recipes.
-Her eyes teared up a bit when I asked if they were her mother’s favorite recipes:
+On arrival, each guest receives a map where she highlights some of her favorite places to visit in the area, many of which are within walking distance and will make the perfect path for taking one-of-a kind photos.
+The second special gift is a small little book with her "Mamma" recipes.
+Her eyes tear up a bit when I asked if they were her mother’s favorite recipes:

-“These are the recipes from many of the mothers I have known throughout my life... each with something special to share.”
+"These are the recipes from all of the many mothers I have known throughout my life... each with something special to share."

 Her mother may not have exactly understood what her daughter was trying to do all those years ago, but it is obvious that Elena shared a strong tie to her mother and to family traditions.
-These traditions extend to Cooking Classes with your hostess, in her fabulous Tuscan kitchen.
-If you choose to participate (most everyone does!), you will learn to make pasta, sauces, main courses and desserts while sharing a glass (or two) of local wine and then dinner together with others from the B&B. Elena creates special moments and memorable dishes that will certainly have you enjoying the flavors of Italian cuisine.
+These traditions extend to Cooking Classes with your Elena, in her fabulous Tuscan kitchen.
+If you choose to participate (most everyone does!), you will learn to make pasta, sauces, main courses and desserts while sharing a glass (or two) of local wine and then dine together with the other class participants.
+Elena creates special moments and memorable dishes that will certainly have you enjoying the flavors of Italian cuisine.
 Read more about the cooking class here.

 Highlights of my Visit:

-Highlight: Admiring the colorful blooms in her garden - there seemed to be an endless array of colors
+Highlight: Admiring the colorful blooms in her garden, there were an endless array of colors

 Favorite: The family kitchen where Elena holds her cooking classes, just so perfectly Tuscan

 Without a doubt, the colorful blooms that abound around the property are whimsical and lend a sense of romance to the borgo.
 She proudly showed off the delilah this year, which came in full and in several rich colors.
-I can easily see myself sipping a cup of tea while in a kaleidoscope of colors, butterflies and the gentle hum of the bees as they work their way around the blooms.
+I can easily see myself sipping a cup of tea amidst the kaleidoscope of colors, butterflies and the gentle hum of the bees as they work their way around the blooms.

-A trip into Elena’s special little world at Borgo Argenina will delight you with the colors, the flavors and the views of Tuscany - probably as you will never see them again.
+A trip into Elena’s special little world at Borgo Argenina will delight you with the colors, flavors and views of Tuscany, likely as you will never see them again.
 They are bright and vivacious, they are memorable and endearing.
-They are most definitely those of Tuscany - and, in particular, Chianti near Siena.
+They are most definitely those of Tuscany and, in particular, of the Chianti area closest to Siena.